ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![routing options](upandrunningimages/routingpanel.png)

 **8.** You are done with configurations of this panel.
 Scroll all the way down and hit the `Create` button which will kick off the pipeline build of your PetClinic application.
 In a few seconds you will see your Topology with the new application icon.
-Hit the little pipeline icon in the diagram below to view the build logs.
+Hit the little pipeline icon in the diagram below to view the build logs. <b> You might see errors associated with ImageStream not being found during the build process.
+This does not mean that the build has failed.
+The pipeline creates the ImageStream first and then goes through the actual build process, and since the build process takes 10-15 minutes to complete, this error will be there until then. </b>

 ![pipeline icon](upandrunningimages/pipelineicon.png)